 Since the enemy is often quick to attack our kids’ confidence, imagine how different our world would be if we built confidence in kids by teaching them to find their worth through God’s eyes?

-My husband and I firmly believe that if our kids can grasp these 11 biblical truths they will become those joyful, intentional, confident kids that we long for them to become.
+My husband and I firmly believe that if our kids can grasp these 11 biblical truths we will be raising the happy, confident kids we long for them to become.

 11 Truths to Teach Kids Godly Self Confidence